-Description of chambers
+Head of chambers

-Pupils sit with two pupil supervisors in their first six months, and one in their second, but are likely to work with a number of different members of chambers practising in different fields of work over the course of the year.
-They appear in court regularly during their second six, generally handling applications and small trials in the county courts, affording ample opportunity to develop advocacy skills.
-Chambers also organises a series of advocacy training sessions.
+Pupils are welcomed as an integral part of chambers from the moment they arrive.
+You sit with two pupil supervisors in your first six months and one in your second six.
+You will work with a number of barristers practising in different areas of work over the course of the year.
+You appear in court regularly during your second six, handling applications and small trials in the county courts.
+You will have ample opportunity to develop advocacy skills.
+We also provide formal advocacy training sessions.

 Up to three pupillages offered per year, each with an award of £75,000 plus earnings retained from second six.
 A drawdown of up to £20,000 from the pupillage award is available in advance.

 Civil law encompasses a very broad range of legal issues, including those relating to contract, tort, probate and trusts.

 The commercial Bar covers a range of areas, including banking, sale of goods and shipping, insolvency, civil fraud, and insurance/reinsurance.

 Typically, common law chambers are multidisciplinary and are divided into practice groups so members can develop and maintain specialisations.

 When parties from different jurisdictions come into conflict over commercial relationships, they may decide that arbitration is the best method of resolution.